AGENTS.md Specification

 Filename: AGENTS.md

-> **Project Mission:** High-throughput gRPC service for processing real-time financial transactions.
+> **Project:** High-throughput gRPC service for real-time financial transactions.

-> **Core Constraints:** Zero-trust security model, ACID compliance required for all writes.
+> **Core constraints:** Zero-trust security model, ACID compliance on all writes.

 | Build | `make build` | Outputs to `./bin` |